vinceskahan/v5wiki/WeeWX-V4-user-defined-types.md

 ### Registering your subclass

-The last step is to tell the XTypes system about the existence of your extension.
+The next step is to tell the XTypes system about the existence of your extension.
 The module `weewx.xtypes` keeps a simple list of extensions.
 When it comes time to evaluate a derived type, the list is scanned, and the first entry that successfully resolves a type, is the one that is used.